Why You Keep Dating Jerks

 Did you experience abuse, neglect, or abandonment as a child?
 Was trauma a feature of your early years?
 Do you have a difficult or painful relationship with one or both of your parents?

-If your early childhood attachments weren’t safe, secure, and loving, this is the likely root of any unhealthy romantic attachments you’re experiencing as an adult.
+If your early childhood attachments weren’t safe, secure, and loving, this is the likely root of a pattern of unhealthy romantic attachments you’re experiencing as an adult.
 It’s very common for people to be drawn to partners who remind them of an early attachment figure and try to get the love and care from these partners that they didn’t get as kids.

 These relationships often lead to heartbreak, and repeating them, again and again, is like injuring the same body part over and over.
 If you suspect attachment issues are at the root of your painful romantic patterns, book an appointment with an attachment-oriented therapist or divorce recovery specialist who can help you break the cycle.